grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Even as the sun rose in front of them, Percy kept the boat on the surface wanting to make up some of the time they had lost during the previous day.
 She was hoping to make the rendezvous with Shakes more or less on time.
 The sun was well up above the horizon and they had clear visibility for something like 10 miles from the lookout ring before Percy finally called for the submarine to submerge.
 They had only a few more miles to go to the rendezvous point with Shakes, and Percy had high confidence that Hemi would navigate them very precisely to the correct spot.

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

-A few hours later Hemi announced they were on top of the rendezvous point.
+A few hours later Hemi announced they had arrived at the rendezvous point.
 They leveled the boat at 20 meters down, and shut down the motors to wait.
 Everyone except Cassandra passed the midday and afternoon hours catching up on sleep and lazy recuperation.
 Cassandra was stuck listening to sonar to detect the approach of Shakes.
 In the late afternoon she caught the far-off sound of a loud diesel engine, and by the time ten minutes had passed she was sure it was the _Gnat_, approaching the rendezvous a high speed on the surface.

 A few miles off the sound of the diesel disappeared, and Cassandra assumed Shakes was diving before approaching the rendezvous point.
 She called Hemi up to the control room.
 An hour later Shakes voice came over the ship-to-ship.
 Hemi arranged with Shakes to mate the _Gnat_ to the underside of the _Prospect_.
 It took another hour to execute the delicate maneuver.

-Hemi sent Bastian down to the lowest deck of the _Prospect_ to get the hatch opened to the _Gnat_.
+Hemi sent Bastian down to the lowest deck of the _Prospect_ and open the hatch to the _Gnat_.
 Even as he climbed up through the hatch, helped by a strongly gripping hand from Bastian, Shakes was already thinking about food.

 "Bastian!
-Good to see you again.
-It's about dinner time on this vessel, ain't it?"
+Good to fuckin' see you again.
+It's about dinner time on this fuckin' vessel, ain't it?"

-"Sure fucking is Captain Shakes."
-Said Bastian, through a cigarette in his mouth. " I think I smelled Owen working on some fucking sticky glop or other in the galley, when I was making my way down here.
+"Sure it fucking is, Captain Shakes."
+Said Bastian, through a cigarette in his mouth.
+"I think I smelled Owen working on some fucking sticky glop or other in the galley, when I was making my way down here.
 You're hungry?"

 "Submarining is fucking hungry work Bastian.
 Let's go see what that fucking kid is burning."

-They made their way up the decks with the wrenches hanging from Shakes' belt clanking loudly each time they ascended.
-In the Galley Hemi and Percy were sitting at the table and Owen had a big curved steel pan smoking.
+They made their way up the decks with the wrenches hanging from Shakes' belt clanking loudly each time they ascended one of the ladders or steep stairways.
+In the galley, Hemi and Percy were sitting at the table and Owen had a big curved steel pan from which smoke was rising upwards.
 They all sat and ate a heavy meal of boiled oats and cabbage with small bits of slightly charred canned ham sprinkled throughout.
-The oats had enough texture still left to them that the little grains popped between their teeth when ground between molars.
+The oats had enough texture still left to them that the little grains popped between their teeth.
 Hemi brought a bowl in to Cassandra who was still on sonar duty.

 After Shakes ate his third bowl, Owen poured them all a cup of the requisite coffee that came after every meal, and Percy leaned back into the corner of the galley bench, stretching her arms.

-"I see you made it out of Stilt City," said Shakes, "when that sub turned off the channel to follow the _Prospect_ into that narrow waterway, I thought maybe our partnership was done for."
+"I see you made it out of that fuckin' Stilt City," said Shakes, "when that sub turned off the channel to follow the _Prospect_ into that narrow waterway, I thought maybe our partnership was fuckin' done for."

-"Yet you still managed to make the rendezvous point."
+"Yet you still fuckin' managed to make the rendezvous point."
 Said Captain Percy.

-"Well that last job working for you was so profitable, I wasn't just going to let that go because I thought y'all we fucking dead."
+"Well that last job working for you was so fuckin' profitable, I wasn't just going to let that go because I thought y'all were fucking dead."

 Percy laughed.

-"So what's the plan now?
+"So what's the fuckin' plan now?
 Is there a next job?"
 Asked Shakes.

 "For the moment, the plan is to put as much distance between ourselves and the last place we saw that fucking sub as possible.
 We have to lose those fuckers for good if we're going to resume business as usual --- I see that now.
-I can cut you loose if you like Shakes --- this is mostly a problem for us, not you.
-Though I'd be happy to have you along if you're willing.
+I can cut you loose if you like Shakes --- this is mostly our fuckin' headache, not yours.
+Did we tell you that we figured out the reason they are after us is because the kid Owen slept with that fuckin' sub commander's wife?"

+"Your shittin' me --- this whole fuckin' life-and-fuckin'-death hassle is because of your young fuckin' cook?"
+Shakes grinned at Owen.

+"Fuckin' turns out.
+Ain't that a fuckin' bitch?"

+"Aww fuckin' come on."
+Said Owen.
+"Yes that happened, but we've already been through this --- the fucking dude is way the fuck over-reacting.
+That, right there, is our fuckin' problem.
+Not some coupla fuckin' nights I spent with his wife."

+Shakes stirred his coffee with a raised eyebrow and a half-skeptical nod.

+Percy picked up the conversational thread with Shakes.
+"Regardless of what fouled spring from which our continuous fuckin' bad luck flows, I'd be happy to have you along if you're fuckin' willing.
 Having the _Gnat_ around could prove useful again."

-"So you'll keep me on retainer?"
+"So you'll keep me on fuckin' retainer?"

 "Sure, if you like."

 "Alright."
 Said Shakes.
-"If the plan is to hang on to Owen to feed me, I'll fucking stick with y'all for now."
+"If your plan includes keeping Owen in the kitchen to feed me, I'll fucking stick with y'all for now."

+"You know I do take care of a few other things on this boat besides the fuckin' food."
+Said Owen.
+"Cooking is in fact a relatively recent addition to my duties."

-"And once it seems like we've gotten ourselves some distance, we'll put into a port somewhere and start looking for work again."
+Percy ignored Owen.
+"Once it seems like we've gotten ourselves some distance, we'll put into a port somewhere and start looking for work again.
+And hopefully we'll be able to include the _Gnat_ in whatever new fuckin' endeavor we take up."

 For the next 3 days and nights the two boats ran next to each other.
-They sank back into the steady routine of a cargo run, moving fast with the power of diesels at night, and slowly crawling along underwater during the day.
-They crossed almost a thousand miles of ocean, and Percy was starting to feel like they could start thinking about heading into port somewhere and getting back to normal work.
+They fell back into the steady routine of a cargo run, moving fast with the power of diesels at night, and slowly crawling along underwater during the day.
+They crossed almost a thousand miles of ocean, and Percy was feeling like they might soon be able to consider heading into a port somewhere and getting back to normal work.

 [//]: # (### underwater bicycle race)